Mechanic Legal

 Mechanics should quote only work they are reasonably able to perform.
 If a repair requires inspection first, the quote should explain the limitation clearly.

-If repair scope changes after inspection, mechanics must obtain owner approval before performing additional billable work or changing expected payment terms.
+If repair scope changes after inspection, mechanics must obtain owner approval before performing additional billable work or changing expected payment terms, and must preserve any authorization record required by law.

 Service Performance